MyHubAlex/feathers-guide/offline/publications.md

 ## Publication functions

-A `publication` is a function which, given a record, indicates if it belongs to its subset.
+A `publication` is a function which, given a record, indicates if it belongs to the subset of records the publication identifies.
+For example a publication could select all the records belonging to a specific user.

-It will always run on the client if used.
+The publication function, if one is provided, will always run on the client.
+It will identify service events which are relevant to the publication.

-It optionally runs on the server to reduce the number of service events being sent the client.
+The publication function optionally runs on the server to reduce the number of service events sent the client.
+This may potentially result in better throughput.

-Here are two publication functions within a `publications` object.
+Here is a `publications` object containing two publication functions:
 ```javascript
 const { query } = require('feathers-mobile/lib/common/commonPublications');